 E.ON will continue to review its policies and processes in relation to the prevention of slavery and human trafficking in its business and supply chain, strengthening these where necessary to ensure continued alignment with the Act.

-E.ON will also continue to train all employees on, and ensure compliance with, our Code of Conduct and will identify additional training needs where necessary.
+E.ON will also continue to train all employees on, and ensure compliance with, its Code of Conduct and will identify additional training needs where necessary.

-This statement has been approved by the E.ON SE Board of Directors on behalf of E.ON on 3rd June 2019.
-A new statement will be published each year on the website..
+This statement has been approved by the E.ON SE Board of Directors on behalf of E.ON on 16th June 2020.
+A new statement will be published each year on the website.

 Chief Executive Officer, E.ON SE